 Foreign Investment Group

 McCarthy Tétrault has one of the leading and top ranked foreign investment review practices in Canada.
-We have helped a wide range of Canadian and foreign clients, including state-owned enterprises and sovereign wealth funds, cut through the complex maze of issues to avoid problems, minimize regulatory risk and secure approval under the Investment Canada Act.
+We have helped a wide range of Canadian and foreign clients, including state-owned enterprises and sovereign wealth funds, cut through the complex maze of issues to clear deals and minimize regulatory risk under the Investment Canada Act.
 Our experience spans clearing Canada’s largest foreign acquisition, to acting on challenging national security reviews.

 Clients in every sector turn to McCarthy Tétrault to address their foreign investment needs.
-International investors and global law firms, including from the United States, Europe, China, Middle East, Africa and Asia, regularly seek our advice in handling Investment Canada Act and national security reviews before both the Minister of Industry and, in the case of Canadian cultural businesses, the Minister of Heritage.
+International investors and global law firms, including from the United States, Europe, China, Middle East, Africa and Asia, regularly seek our advice in handling Investment Canada Act and national security reviews before both the Minister of Innovation, Science and Economic Development and, in the case of Canadian cultural businesses, the Minister of Canadian Heritage.

 Our foreign investment specialists guide you through the complexities of the Investment Canada Act which apply to acquisitions of and investments in Canadian businesses by non-Canadian investors.
 Our team are specialists in the approval process, national security issues and investments by state-owned enterprises.
 We frequently are involved in the engagement with the Canadian government at the deepest level and have successfully navigated government relations and public relations aspects of foreign investment review to secure approval.